bandwidth-brothers/ss-scrumptious-data-producers/README.md

  pytest test/producers/users_test.py::test_user_arg_parser
 ```

 Test files should end with `_test.py`.
-Tests will be run using an H2 database.
+Tests will be run using an H2 database

 ## Run in Production